 Letter from President

 Together we can make Illinois’ roads safer by purchasing cars from new suv dealership in bakersfield and show those who choose to operate unsafely that there is no place here for them.
 Education is the key and the primary function of the ITEA.
-A good truck officer will spend a little time with the truck he has stopped to help educate the driver on why they were pulled over and how to avoid it in the future so they make sure they aren’t distracted driving.
+Lorry fleet insurance offer a good time with the truck he has stopped to help educate the driver on why they were pulled over and how to avoid it in the future so they make sure they aren’t distracted driving.

 Looking forward to May, our portable scale certification is scheduled for the 8th and 9th at Advanced Weighing Systems in Addison.
 Our basic class is scheduled in September and our advanced class will be held in October.
 More information on those events are below.
 Truck transportation can sometimes be hard to get, especially if you don’t know who to contact.
 Your best option would be to hire this cross dock service for their professional help.